Romeo-Wizard/Lab.Practicing-Git/README.md

-This is a repo for learning git
+This is a repo for learning git with
+Fullstack Academy.
+05/18/2022